JAPAN: UJI BIO MATCHA UND GYOKURO TEEGARTEN

-Mr. Okuda’s organic tea garden is located in the region of Uji on Honshu, one of the four main islands of Japan, near the city Kyoto in the prefecture with the same name.
+The organic matcha and gyokuro tea garden is located in the region of Uji on Honshu, one of the four main islands of Japan, near the city Kyoto in the prefecture with the same name.

-The story of Mr. Okuda’s organic Uji Matcha and organic Uji Gyokuro tea garden
+The story of organic matcha and organic gyokuro from Uji

-When Aijiro, a friend of Mr. Okuda, started as a young man his work in a tea garden and witnessed the increasing use of chemicals and flavorings for the tea cultivation and processing.
-He saw these “modern” methods replacing the original cultivation and traditional technical skills, and had the dream to hold a tea garden by himself without using any additives or flavorings in the cultivation and processing.
+When Aijiro started to work as a young man in a tea garden, he witnessed the increasing use of chemicals and flavourings for tea cultivation and processing.
+He saw these “modern” methods replacing the original cultivation and traditional technical skills, and had the dream to hold a tea garden by himself without using any additives or flavourings in the cultivation and processing.
 He wanted to make “pure” tea again.
 He founded a tea garden on a small hilltop surrounded by various trees.

 His first cultivation efforts were quite troublesome because of numerous pest infestations.
 Aijiro used the leaves of the tea bushes of his first tea garden the make Houjicha [roasted green tea].

 Step by step he improved the cultivation conditions over the years, leasing new fields, which were lying on high areas, and developed his skills in cultivating and processing.
 While still being specialized in the production of houjicha, the processing of matcha and gyokuro became more and more important to him.
 One reason for this could probably be the influence of his hometown Uji, where the cultivation of these two sorts of tea played an important role, since they became famous in the nearby former capital city Kyoto.